fajarnugraha/draft-auto-scale/implementation/cloud-provider/K8S.md

     -   **Application Health Checks:** The application pods must be enhanced with more intelligent health checks.
 The pod should report itself as "unhealthy" or "unready" if it has active test sessions, even if the test's official end time has passed.
     -   **Pre-Stop Hook:** A `preStop` lifecycle hook should be configured for the container.
 This hook would trigger a script that waits for all active sessions to complete before allowing the pod to be terminated.
 This prevents Kubernetes from forcefully killing a pod while a student is still submitting their exam.
     -   By combining these techniques, the HPA can safely scale down the application, as pods will only be terminated after they have confirmed that all user sessions within them are complete.

+## 5. Testing and Monitoring

+### 5.1.
+Load Generation

+To validate the HPA and Cluster Autoscaler configurations, a load generator is essential.
+A modern tool like **k6** is recommended.

+Refer to the guide on [Load Testing with k6](../load-generator/k6.md) for a detailed example of how to create a test script and generate traffic.

+### 5.2.
+Monitoring Dashboard

+For a generic Kubernetes cluster, the standard for monitoring is the combination of **Prometheus** and **Grafana**.

+-   **Prometheus:** An open-source monitoring system that scrapes metrics from configured endpoints.
+It should be configured to scrape metrics from:
+    -   The **Kubernetes Metrics Server** (for CPU/Memory).
+    -   An **Ingress Controller** (for RPS/latency).
+    -   The applications themselves (if they expose custom metrics).
+-   **Grafana:** An open-source visualization tool used to create dashboards from data sources like Prometheus.

+A recommended Grafana dashboard for monitoring auto-scaling would include these panels:
+-   **HPA Target Metric vs. Current Metric:** A graph showing the current average CPU utilization across all pods versus the target utilization (e.g., 60%).
+This is the most critical view to see *why* scaling is happening.
+-   **Pod Count (Replicas):** A graph showing the desired number of replicas set by the HPA versus the actual number of running replicas.
+-   **Requests Per Second (RPS):** If scaling on a request-based metric, a graph showing the RPS from the Ingress controller.
+-   **Cluster Node Count:** A graph showing the number of nodes in the cluster, which helps visualize the Cluster Autoscaler's activity.